There are many who are still undecided whether they should take the 2020/21 Philippine Bar Exam this coming November.

 - This is reason enough to take the bar exam.
 There is no guarantee that the 2022 and subsequent bar exams will still be computerized.
 Ever heard of the 2011 MCQ Bar Exam?
-There was huge buzz around it from the Bar Chairperson going to the U.S. to learn how certain States conducted their MCQ bar exams, teaching senior law graduates in their last semester to answer MCQ, and to procuring the required machine/equipment (I think, not sure).
+There was huge buzz around it from the Bar Chairperson going to the U.S. to learn how certain States conducted their MCQ bar exams, teaching senior law students in their last semester to answer MCQ, and to procuring the required machine/equipment (I think, not sure).
 It was a step towards modernization and, if I may say so, the right direction.
 But alas, it was just for that year.
 The next year’s bar exam reverted back to the handwritten essay exam.
 So, that happened.
 You can never tell.

 - Do you have any idea how much of an advantage it is to take the bar exam using a laptop?

 - One, you don’t have to focus on your handwriting and instead focus more on the quality of your answer.